FastAccounting/nobunaga/README.md

 Towards analyzing miss classification, Nobunaga plots their error in a confusion matrix.
 Moreover, it plots detection errors in images one by one with annotation.

-In addition, Nobunaga can calculate [Optimal Correction Cost](https://arxiv.org/abs/2203.14438) per image.
+In addition, Nobunaga can calculate [Optimal Correction Cost (OCC)](https://arxiv.org/abs/2203.14438) per image.
 The numeral score proposed by Otani et al. indicates how much it costs to bring a prediction closer to the corresponding ground truth.
 Nobunaga allows the users to see how wrong a detection was, image by image and label by label.
 We hope it could be beneficial for you to figure out what kind of detection error happens in your models specifically.